-Scholarly Research Day takes place each year in the spring.
-Residents, interns and third year medical students are required to do a Case Study, QI Project or Original Research project of their choice, which culminates in a poster presentation.
+Each year in the Spring, residents, interns and third year medical students are required to do a Case Study, QI Project or Original Research project of their choice, which culminates in a poster presentation.
 Faculty supervisors and clerkship directors serve as mentors throughout the process and as poster judges on the day of the event.
 ECHN employees are invited to attend Scholarly Research Day to meet the residents and students, ask questions, view the posters and enjoy light refreshments.

 All residents are invited to participate in new resident Orientation each year.
 They sign up for various lectures, lunches and team building activities to welcome and onboard our first-year residents.